Amy shoved the spear into its eye. It sunk into the corner, deeper than any of her other strikes.

 “It’s okay,” I said.
 “Pull it out when you’re not in danger.”

 But it was not okay.
-Though I could say how I knew it, the spear felt hungry, draining what?
+Though I couldn’t say how I knew it, the spear felt hungry, draining what?
 My soul?
-I couldn’t say.
+I wasn’t sure.
 All I knew was that I felt colder.
 Any thoughts I might have had about pulling the spear away from my arm went away as everything around me began to dim.
 Not that there was much light to begin with, but my HUD had been doing a good job of amplifying what light there was.

 I needed to brighten the screen because I could barely see it.